Improving probabilistic wind speed forecasting using M-Rice distribution and spatial data integration: Prediction method, probability densities, probabilistic losses and metrics

 \subsection{Wind speed probability density functions}

 One of the critical issues in parametric probabilistic forecasting is the choice of the family of probability distribution one uses.
 In the case of surface wind speed, several laws have been proposed in the literature, whether for modeling the overall wind distribution or for the purpose of probabilistic forecasting.
+The simplest law, one can consider for the wind speed probability density function is undoutbedly a simple Gaussian law.
+More precisely, since only positive values can occur, some authors consider the so-called truncated normal distribution which is defined as the restriction of the normal law to the positive real axis.
+Its density is therefore:

+where $\mu$ and $\sigma^2$ are the mean and variance parameters of the corresponding Gaussian law and $ Q(z) = \frac{1}{\sqrt{2 \pi}} \int_{z}^{\infty} e^{-\frac{u^2}{2}} du = \frac{1}{2} \mbox{erfc}(\frac{z}{\sqrt 2}) $ is the complementary cumulative distribution function of the standard normal law.
+Let us mention that this distribution is notably used in the regime switching model proposed in \cite{gneiting_wind_speed_forecasting_2006} which is one the first proposed statistical model aiming at probabilistic short-term prediction of surface wind speed.

-Among these laws, the most widely used is the Weibull distribution \cite{review_wind_speed_distributions_09,review_wind_Speed_distributions_21} whose expression reads:
+Among the laws used to describe wind speed distribution, the most widely used is the Weibull distribution \cite{review_wind_speed_distributions_09,review_wind_Speed_distributions_21} whose expression reads:

 where $\sigma$ is a scale parameter and $k$ a shape parameter.
 Let us notice that when $k=1$ the Weibull distribution reduces to an exponential distribution while when $k=2$, this distribution corresponds to the so-called Rayleigh law.
 The Weibull parameters measured by fitting the historical wind variations at a given site are commonly used to quantify the wind power potential of this location \cite{conradsen}.
 The log-normal law corresponds to a random variable which logarithm is a Gaussian (normal) random variable.
 It has often been considered as an alternative to the Weibull distribution in the context of wind power potential evaluation \cite{review_wind_speed_distributions_09}.
 If $\mu$ and $\sigma$ stand respectively for the mean and the scale of the random variable logarithm, the expression of its log-normal law reads: